slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Motivation is what gets you started.
 Habit is what keeps you going."
 -- Jim Rohn*

-- believe it and it will be doesn't always work - there are limits to our belief.
+- believe it and it will be doesn’t always work - there are limits to our belief.
 - what limits individuals is the inability to confront reality, to see things for what they truly are.
 -->